AchalBhangre/CPP-PortfolioApp/README.md

 # Project Name: Portfolio Website

-App model in added in istalled apps of setting.py
+App model in added in installed apps of setting.py

 ## How To Setup
 1. Clone This Project `https://github.com/AchalBhangre/CPP-PortfolioApp.git`